moop250/pipex/README.md

-# Pipex
+# pipex

 ## Description

-Pipex is a project at 42 that involves creating a simple program to mimic the functionality of the shell command `pipe` (`|`).
+pipex is a project at 42 that involves creating a simple program to mimic the functionality of the shell command `pipe` (`|`).
 The goal is to execute two commands in two separate processes and redirect the output of the first command as input to the second command.

 ## Base Features

-- Implements basic shell functionality with pipes
+- Implements basic shell functionality with pipes.
-- Handles simple command execution in two processes
+- Handles simple command execution in two processes.
-- Supports input/output redirection
+- Supports input/output redirection.

-## Bonuses
+## Bonus Functionality

-The bonus part of Pipex enhances the basic functionality with the following features:
+The bonus part of pipex enhances the basic functionality with the following features:

 - **Multiple Pipes**: Ability to use multiple pipes in succession (`cmd1 | cmd2 | cmd3 ...`), which enables complex command line data processing.
 - **Here_doc**: Implements `here_doc` functionality to allow for inline data entry that can be used as input to the command chain.